Medicaid is a health insurance program for low-income people jointly funded and regulated by states, territories and the federal government.

 No |

 Since the Medicaid program was created in 1965, it has grown in size, scope and complexity to become one of the primary sources of health coverage in the United States.
-The NCSL Medicaid toolkit covers fundamental components of the program (eligibility, benefits, costs and financing, etc.) and details trending policy topics so lawmakers can make informed decisions.
+The NCSL Medicaid Toolkit provides state and territorial lawmakers with information about program fundamentals components of the program – like eligibility, benefits, costs and financing, and more – as well as in-depth information on current trending topics in Medicaid policy so lawmakers can make informed decisions.